PlayStation Architecture

 Playing with VRAM

-With the available amount of VRAM (1 whole megabyte), one could allocate a massive frame buffer of 1024×512 pixels with 16-bit colours or a realistic one of 960×512 pixels with 24-bit colours - allowing one to draw the best frames any game has ever shown
+Given the available amount of VRAM (a whole megabyte), one could allocate a massive frame buffer of 1024×512 pixels with 16-bit colours, or a realistic one of 960×512 pixels with 24-bit colours - allowing to draw some of the finest frames ever seen in gaming

 This sounds pretty impressive, right?
-Well, it does raise a couple of issues, for instance:
+Well, it does raise a few issues, for instance:

-All right, so let’s have a 16 bpp 640x480 buffer instead, which leaves 424 KB of VRAM for materials.
-So far so good?
-Again, such resolution may be fine on CRT monitors, but not particularly noticeable on those 90s TVs everyone had in their homes.
-Then, is there any way to optimise the frame-buffer?
+All right, let’s use a 640x480 buffer with 16-bit colour instead, which leaves 424 KB of VRAM for materials.
+So far, so good?
+Again, such resolution may look fine on CRT monitors, but it’s not particularly noticeable on those 90s TVs everyone had in their homes.
+Then, is there any way to optimise the frame buffer?
 Introducing adjustable frame-buffers.

 Image

-VRAM visualisation on the NO$PSX debugger.
-You can spot the dual-frame buffer, along with textures (to be translated using a colour-lookup table, also stored there).
+VRAM visualisation in the NO$PSX debugger.
+You can spot the dual frame buffer, along with textures.
+The latter are translated using a colour lookup table, also stored there.

-In essence, instead of wasting valuable VRAM by using ‘unappreciated’ resolutions, this console’s GPU allows decreasing the dimensions of the frame buffer to effectively increment the space available for other resources.
-In ‘Gears Episode 2’ [15], Halkun shows a setup that divides the 640x480 frame buffer into two 320x480 ones, and then relies on a technique called page-flipping to render multiple scenes at the same time.
+In essence, rather than wasting valuable VRAM on ‘unappreciated’ resolutions, this console’s GPU allows to decrease the dimensions of the frame buffer to effectively increment the space available for other resources.
+In a demonstration from ‘Gears Episode 2’ [16], Halkun shows a setup that divides the 640x480 frame buffer into two 320x480 ones, employing a technique called page flipping to render multiple scenes at the same time.

-Page-flipping consists of switching the location of the frame for display between the two available whenever the game wants it, allowing the game to render one scene while displaying another.
+Page flipping involves alternating the location of the frame for display between two buffers whenever required, allowing the game to render one scene while displaying another.
 Thus, hiding any flickering effect and improving loading times (something that the player will certainly appreciate!).

-Overall, Halkun’s layout only consumes 600 KB of VRAM.
-The rest (424 KB) can be used to store colour lookup tables and textures that, combined with 2 KB of texture cache available, result in a very convenient and efficient setup.
+Overall, Halkun’s layout consumes only 600 KB of VRAM.
+The remaining 424 KB can be used to store colour lookup tables and textures which, paired with 2 KB of texture cache available, result in a very convenient and efficient setup.

-Finally, it is worth mentioning that VRAM can be mapped using multiple colour depths simultaneously, meaning that programmers can allocate a 16 bpp frame buffer next to 24 bpp bitmaps (used by FMV frames, for instance).
-This is another feature facilitating further optimisation of space.
+Finally, it is also worth mentioning that VRAM can be mapped using multiple colour depths simultaneously, meaning that programmers can allocate a 16 bpp frame buffer next to 24 bpp bitmaps (commonly used by FMV frames, for instance).
+This is another avenue for further optimisation of space.

 Secrets and Limitations

-Whereas the PS1 had a very simple and suitable architecture, problems ended up arising anyway.
-Surprisingly, certain issues were tackled with very clever workarounds!
+Whereas the PS1 had a straightforward and suitable architecture, problems still arose.
+Surprisingly, certain issues were tackled through rather clever workarounds.

 Distorted models/textures

 Square Soft’s Final Fantasy VIII (1999).
-Textures jiggle a bit while they move.
+As is common with PS1 games, textures jiggle a bit when they move.

 The routines used for handling geometry and applying textures are known to carry some inaccuracies.

-Firstly, the rasteriser only handles pixel units: While vertex coordinates are integers, the calculated triangle edges may only occupy a fraction of a pixel.
-However, the rasteriser will only draw the pixel if the triangle area covers the pixel’s sampling point, and it won’t keep track of the fraction occupied [16].
+Firstly, the rasteriser only handles pixel units: While vertex coordinates are expressed as integers, the calculated triangle edges may occupy only a fraction of a pixel.
+However, the rasteriser will draw the pixel only if the triangle’s area covers the pixel’s sampling point, and it does not keep track of the fraction occupied [17].
 This brings up some problems:

-This is commonly tackled by implementing sub-pixel resolution, from which the rasteriser keeps track of the fractions of pixels occupied by each triangle area [17].
-Consequently, anti-aliasing methods can then be added to soften jagged edges or sudden changes in colour.
+This is commonly tackled by implementing sub-pixel resolution, which allows the rasteriser to keep track of the fractions of pixels occupied by each triangle area [18].
+As a result, anti-aliasing methods can then be applied to soften jagged edges or abrupt changes in colour.

 Moving on, the ordering table puts the burden on the developer/program to show the geometry in the right order.
-In some cases, the calculations implemented rely on too many approximations to gain performance.
-This may result in flickering or occluded surfaces that should have been displayed.
+In some cases, the underlying calculations rely on excessive approximations to gain performance.
+This may result in flickering or occluded surfaces that ought to have been displayed.

-Furthermore, setting a low-resolution frame buffer may amplify all these aliasing issues.
+Furthermore, setting a low-resolution frame buffer can amplify all these aliasing issues.

-Finally, as you know, affine transformations have no sense of depth, which may confuse the user’s perception when the camera is close to the model and is positioned perpendicular to the viewer [18].
-The effect is also referred to as texture warping.
-Hence, some games resorted to tessellation (dividing a big polygon into smaller ones) to reduce distortion, others just swapped textures in favour of solid colours.
+Finally, as you know, affine transformations lack any sense of depth.
+This may confuse the user’s perception, especially when the camera is positioned close to the model and perpendicular to the viewer’s line of sight [19].
+The anomaly is known as texture warping.
+Hence, some games resorted to tessellation (splitting large polygons into smaller ones) to reduce distortion, while others opted to swap textures with solid colours.
 In general, a GPU ultimately tackles this issue by implementing perspective correction, which interpolates textures using the depth value.

 Contradicting claims

-If you check other technical channels or forums, you’ll find alternative explanations about the PS1’s wobbling/warping/distorted effects.
-While some of them will coincide with what I explained before, others will argue differently.
-So, I’d like to give my opinion on why the following statements are not accurate:
+If you check other technical channels or forums, you’ll find alternative explanations for the PS1’s wobbling, warping, and distortion effects.
+While some may align with my previous explanations, others argue differently.
+Therefore, I’d like to offer my perspective on why the following statements are inaccurate:

-An FPU doesn’t dictate whether a computer can operate or not fractional numbers.
-The PS1, like any other computer without an FPU, can still perform fixed-point arithmetic.
-Furthermore, using software emulation, floating-point numbers can also be computed (just slower).
-To sum up, FPUs are just accelerators, do not confuse them with an ALU (the critical portion of a CPU that performs arithmetic) or decimal numbers.
+An FPU does not dictate whether a system can operate fractional numbers.
+The PS1, like any other computer without a hardware FPU, can still perform fixed-point arithmetic.
+Furthermore, floating-point numbers can also be computed (just slower) through software.
+In essence, FPUs are accelerators, do not confuse them with the concept of decimal numbers or with an ALU (the critical portion of a CPU responsible for arithmetic operations).

 Employing integer coordinates is a common approach to make calculations less expensive in the GPU.
-It’s the fact of not employing sub-pixel resolution that turns this into a visible problem.
-To sum up, anti-aliasing could be applied to smooth out sudden changes of colours if the rasteriser kept count of the pixel’s fraction occupied by the triangle.
+What turns this into a visible problem is the lack of sub-pixel resolution.
+This is because anti-aliasing can be applied to smooth out sudden changes of colours - provided the rasteriser tracked the fraction of the pixel occupied by the triangle.

 Textures warp due to lack of mipmapping

-GPUs that implement inverse texture mapping such as this one, are subject to a measurement error called ‘undersampling’ (one pixel is mapped to multiple texels).
-Thus, this creates aliasing (wrong results).
-The behaviour is noticeable when rendering geometry far away from the camera.
+GPUs that implement inverse texture mapping, such as this one, are subject to a measurement error known as ‘undersampling’ (one pixel is mapped to multiple texels).
+This produces aliasing (wrong results).
+The behaviour is noticeable when rendering geometry located far from the camera.
 To remedy this, modern texture mappers apply ‘trilinear filtering’, which softens texels using the same texture stored at different scales (mipmaps) and does some interpolation in-between.
-To sum up, mipmapping is an approach to solve aliasing.
-It’s affine texture mapping (with its lack of perspective correction) that interpolates textures on three-point surfaces without taking into account the depth.
+To sum up, mipmapping is a method for reducing aliasing.
+It is affine texture mapping (with its lack of perspective correction) that interpolates textures on three-point surfaces without taking into account the depth.
 Hence, the ‘warping’ effect.

-A GPU with Z-buffer solves the Visible surfaces determination problem at a hardware level.
-The PS1 relies on an ordering table, meaning developers are in charge of determining what geometry is in front of others.
-To sum up, any model exhibiting flickering triangles is caused by the sorting routines (software), so it’s remedied on the same software.
+A GPU equipped with a Z-buffer solves the visible surface determination problem at the hardware level.
+In contrast, the PS1 relies on an ordering table, meaning developers are in charge of determining what geometry is in front of other.
+In short, flickering triangles are caused by the sorting routines (software).

 Pre-rendered graphics